 Unfortunately, not all discussions lead to resolution, and some relationships end.

 Step 4 Set up New Boundaries

 All relationships need boundaries.
-Sometimes we have to communicate or adjust boundaries after a conflict.
-Overcoming a conflict and forgiving someone can make a relationship stronger and healthier and help clarify our boundaries in the relationship.
+Sometimes you have to communicate or adjust boundaries after a conflict.
+Overcoming a conflict and forgiving someone can make a relationship stronger and healthier and help clarify your boundaries in the relationship.